 - Sudden inability to move part of the body (paralysis)

 How is a stroke treated?

-- Medications — the only FDA approved treatment for acute ischemic (sudden onset) stroke is a thrombolytic agent (TPA) or "clot buster" medication.
-TPA must be given within the first 4.5 hours of the onset of stroke symptoms.
-Also, there are several new and experimental drugs that may stop — and even reverse — the brain damage if administered immediately after a stroke
+- Medications: The only FDA approved treatment for acute ischemic (sudden onset) stroke is a thrombolytic agent (TPA) or "clot buster" medication.
+TPA must be given within the first 4½ hours of the onset of stroke symptoms.
+Also, several new and experimental drugs may stop — and even reverse — the brain damage if administered immediately after a stroke.

-- Diagnostic tests that help guide the treatments used to prevent a recurrent stroke
+- Diagnostic tests to guide the treatments used to prevent a recurrent stroke

 - Changes in diet and lifestyle, as well as medications to treat atherosclerosis (the build-up of fatty deposits within the blood vessel walls)

-- Physical and Occupational Therapy – helps in the recovery of strength and ability to perform previous activities
+- Physical and occupational therapy for recovery of strength and ability to perform previous activities

 - Don't smoke.

 - Have your cholesterol level checked.
 Control your cholesterol level, if necessary, by limiting the amount of fat and cholesterol you eat and/or by taking medications prescribed by your healthcare provider.

 - Limit the amount of alcohol you drink.